Netflix/metaflow/docs/Escape Hatch.md

 At a high-level, the escape hatch allows a Python interpreter to forward calls to another interpreter.
 To set semantics, we will say that a *client* interpreter escapes to a *server* interpreter.
-The *server* interpreter operates in a slave-like move with regards to the *client*.
-To give a concrete example, imagine a package ``data_accessor`` that is available in the base image you are executing in but not in your Conda environment.
+The *server* interpreter operates in a slave-like mode with regards to the *client*.
+To give a concrete example, imagine a package ``data_accessor`` that is available in the base environment you are executing in but not in your Conda environment.
-When executing within the Conda environment, the *client* interpreter is the Conda Python interpreter operating within the confines of the Conda environment; it **escapes** to the *server* interpreter which is the Python interpreter present in the Docker image and in which ``data_accessor`` is accessible.
+When executing within the Conda environment, the *client* interpreter is the Conda Python interpreter operating within the confines of the Conda environment; it **escapes** to the *server* interpreter which is the Python interpreter present in the base environment and in which ``data_accessor`` is accessible.
 From a user's point-of-view, the ```data_accessor``` package can be imported as usual within the *client* environment; under the hood, however, any computation happening as part of that module actually goes through the escape-hatch and is executed by the